By Douglas B. Marks

 Clients often have heard that they can pass their property by simply putting it in their child’s name.
 That is true in many cases.
 For example you can put your money in a bank account that gives your child a right of survivorship, which means you don’t have to go through the probate process for that asset.

 Sometimes people also wish to transfer their real estate into their child’s name.
 Again, that can work in some cases, but there are significant concerns there.
 For example, what happens if your child is in an accident and gets sued?
 Or what if he or she gets divorced?
+Will you be able to stay in the home that you have conveyed to your child?

 Your child might also be missing out on important tax benefits that he or she would get by letting the property pass at your death.
 For example, as a rule, when you convey property to a child as a gift during your life, your basis (the amount you paid for the property) will pass unchanged to your child.
 So when the child sells that property, she has to pay tax on the gain from the time you purchased the property (the difference between the basis and the sales price).
 If the property passes at your death, on the other hand, the child gets a “stepped-up” basis equal to the market value of your property at your death.
 So when your child sells the property, she only pays taxes on the gain that occurs between your death and the sale, since the basis will have been stepped-up at the time of your death.
 This can be a very large difference.
 It simply makes sense to consult with a professional when you are considering these matters.